DataaDave/Analyze_ab_test/README.md

 # Analyze_ab_test
-Performing an AB Test on a website dataset (udacity project)
+This project was part of the Udacity's Nanodegree program in Data Analyst.
+The objective was analyze a dataset regarding two versions of a webpage and performing an AB Test on the dataset.